Designations and Incentives

 Natives and Euro-American visitors and settlers gave names to many geographic features in Alaska.
 The Alaska Historical Commission is designated by statute as the state review board for names of lakes, streams, mountains, and other physical features.
 The commission coordinates with the U.S. Board on Geographic Names (USBGN) for name decisions for federal maps, particularly those of the U.S. Geological Survey (USGS).
 A record of officially recognized Alaska geographic names is in the Geographic Name Information System (GNIS).

 Ten percent of the annual Historic Preservation Fund grant to Alaska is for Certified Local Government (CLG) projects.
 The Office of History and Archaeology solicits applications, and the Alaska Historical Commission reviews them based on priorities it establishes and makes recommendations of awards to the State Historic Preservation Officer.
 Survey, inventory, preservation planning, National Register nomination, public preservation education, predevelopment, development and acquisition projects are eligible for program funds.

 Historic preservation easements are legal agreements that protect a significant historic, archaeological, or cultural resource.
-An easement provides assurance that the property's intrinsic values will be preserved through subsequent ownership.
-The owner may obtain substantial tax benefits for placing an easement on a historic or cultural property.
+An easement assures that the property's intrinsic values will be preserved through subsequent ownership.
+An owner may obtain substantial tax benefits for placing an easement on a historic or cultural property.

 Federal Tax Credits